Bing-su/boabem/README.md

 - Do not move or use a Context across threads (ThreadPoolExecutor will fail).
 - Do not send a Context to another process (cannot pickle).
 - Create and use a Context only in the thread where it was created.

+If you try to use a Context across threads, you'll get a Rust panic surfaced as `pyo3_runtime.PanicException` (exposed as `boabem.PanicException`).

 ## Errors